Wonder Woman (2017 film): Casting

-Brave Rock raised several concerns with Jenkins over the representation of his character in the film, particularly that he was not comfortable playing into stereotypes and that he was not keen on his character being simply known as "Chief".
-Jenkins responded by giving him some extra creative control over his character, which Brave Rock said was "unprecedented".
+Eugene Brave Rock was cast as Chief after an audition in which he forgot his lines.
+Brave Rock, who grew up in the Kainai Nation of southern Alberta, raised concerns with Jenkins over the presentation of his character in the film, particularly that he was not comfortable playing into stereotypes and that he was not keen on his character being known simply as "Chief".
+Jenkins responded by giving him a measure of creative control over his character, which he felt was "unprecedented".
+It was Brave Rock's idea to have Chief introduce himself to Diana in his native Blackfoot language.